openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

         * IPv4 Address:  0.0.0.0
         * IPv4 Network Mask:  255.255.255.0
         * DHCP server: disabled
+512
+In this example, only the first two adapters will be used, but you can choose to use the third to handle your storage network traffic.

-After creating this interface, reboot the host machine to make sure that DHCP isn't running in the background.
+After creating these interfaces, reboot the host machine to make sure that DHCP isn't running in the background.

 Installing on Windows isn't recommended, but if you're attempting it,